-Host your giveaways on one of your social media accounts and create certain criteria in order to be entered to win a prize.
+Host your giveaways on one of your social media accounts and create certain criteria for entering to win a prize.
 For example, for entrants to win, they must both follow your account and have commented on your most recent post.
-This will create buzz on your social media account and collectively bring your community together in the hopes of winning a prize.
+This will create buzz on your social media and collectively bring your community together in the hopes of winning a prize.

 Another way to boost the engagement of your members is to hold contests.
 Use a photo contest to push the use of your hashtag on social media and generate user-created content for your brand.
 Feature the winner at the top of your social media, your website, your membership site itself, or the next newsletter to your members.
 Your winners will be acknowledged and the rest of your community will strive to be featured.

-Even though your members signed up for your site because they wanted to hear from you, they can also get a lot of value by dialoguing with their peers — your other customers.
+Even though your members signed up for your site to engage with you, they can also get a lot of value by dialoguing with their peers — your other customers.
 Adding a forum element to your membership site can be incredibly rewarding.
 Not only do you open the opportunity for your members to bounce ideas off of one another and get their questions answered, you also create a valuable community full of like-minded individuals who already have interests in common.

 Using games and game-like elements is a great way to get your members excited about participating in your membership site.

-Gamification involves adding the elements that make games so much fun (points, levels, challenges, competition, etc.) to an underlying customer interaction in order to make the experience more engaging.
+Gamification involves incorporating the elements that make games so fun (points, levels, challenges, competition, etc.) to an underlying customer interaction in order to make the experience more engaging.

-Gamifying your membership area incentivizes users to log in more often and spend more time interacting with your content.
+Gamifying your membership site incentivizes users to log in more often and spend more time interacting with your content.

 For example, Fitbit is a goal-oriented app that offers badges and competition with friends to encourage users to take their fitness to the next level.

-Quizzes offer an additional benefit: When subscribers get a quiz result that they feel accurately describes them, they feel that you know who they are and what they care about, and you can actually use their result to tailor the membership experience more towards their tastes and interests.
+Quizzes offer an additional benefit: When subscribers get a quiz result that they feel accurately describes them, they feel that you know who they are and what they care about, and you can use their results to tailor the membership experience more towards their tastes and interests.